thaingo/iban-generator/README.md

 ### How can I use it? ###

-After you add it to your project you can use as follows:
+After you add library to your project, you can use it as follows:

 ``` java